raymcbride/django-portfolio/README.md

         ...
     )

-Add the middleware in your MIDDLEWARE_CLASSES setting:

-    MIDDLEWARE_CLASSES = (
-        ...
-        'portfolio.middleware.TemplateDoesNotExistMiddleware',
-        ...
-    )

 ##Templates

 The following templates are required by django-portfolio so you'll need to create them if you want to display the corresponding views.
-If you don't provide a specific template then the TemplateDoesNotExistMiddleware will return a 404:
+If you don't provide the specific template then the View will return a 404:

 * portfolio/category_list.html - the template which renders the list of your categories
 * portfolio/category_detail.html - the template which renders a category detail